 When statistically significant (p < 0.05), color, total organic carbon, and turbidity had increasing relationships with increasing flow (Table 3-7).
 This correlates with the seasonal flow patterns in southwest Florida, as tannins from surrounding wetlands and nutrients from agricultural runoff enter the system during periods of high flow (JEI 2019).
 The relationship is particularly strong for color, with R2 values generally above 0.5 and statistically significant seasonal effects, with higher color levels during periods of high flow (Figure 3-27a).
 Total dissolved solids at stations HCSW-3 and HCSW-4 had a negative relationship with flow.
 This constituent can be an indicator of declining groundwater inputs when flows increase (ATM and JEI 2021).
+Elevated levels of total dissolved solids have been documented in the aquifer within the Peace River valley (Metz and Brendel 1996).
+Irrigation wells pulling from this groundwater may then cause increases in total dissolved solids to the Horse Creek when excess runoff drains from agricultural fields.
 As opposed to the seasonal trend observed with color, TDS levels are higher in the dry season, when flows are reduced, and irrigation of agricultural lands is necessarily elevated (see example data from HCSW-4 in Figure 3-27b).